General overview

 - For every bomb factor the Germans roll 1d6 for damage.

 - Level bombers may bomb from low altitude.
-Level bombers must fly straight and level for
+Level bombers must fly straight and level for two (2) turns before they drop.

 - Bf109s and Me110s MAY carry bombs, but maneuver as loaded until the bombs are